Make your own free website on Tripod.com

 -ACF OB covered hopper in NYC (painted by Bevbell) is wrong.
 The NYC did not have this car- the sides are too short, which exposes the 3 bays too much, and it's not suppose to have side ladders, etc. It IS right for PC, but as a later class built new for the PC.

--the same car in NYC- this car is not correct to what NYC had at all.
+-The same car in NYC- this car is not correct to what NYC had at all (body too short, etc.)

 -F7A Genesis PC black with red P logo #_______ is wrong because this unit has a dynamic brake fan, which this particular locomotive did not actually have.